 This homemade peach pie recipe takes several short cuts, using store-bought pie crust and canned peaches.
 But the finished product creates an amazing fruit pie, even when you're still months away from prime peach season.

-In addition to the crazy delicious brown sugar pecan crumb topping, one of the best ways to add serious personality to this best peach pie recipe is in the spice mixture.
-I have recommended cinnamon and ground ginger - peaches and ginger are old friends and adore hanging out together in a perfect pie crust.
+In addition to the crazy delicious brown sugar pecan crumb topping, one of the best ways to add personality to this pie recipe is in the spice mixture.
+I have recommended cinnamon and ground ginger - peaches and ginger are old friends and adore hanging out together.

 Other great options include fresh ground nutmeg, and my personal favorite, fresh ground cardamom.
 In a pinch, pumpkin pie spice could also create magic in your pie plate.
 For more flavor variations, you can substitute almond extract for vanilla, but I would recommend reducing the amount to ½ teaspoon, as almond extract is quite intense.